Give us a call now for an immediate match with a local pro.

 Look for an HVAC company that employs qualified technicians with the necessary training and licenses.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 In New Jersey, HVAC contractors are required to be licensed by the Board of Examiners of Heating, Ventilating, Air Conditioning and Refrigeration Contractors.
 Contractors must be bonded and must participate in ongoing education, and individuals who operate an HVAC business must have general liability insurance.
 You should also look at a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Pick a company with glowing feedback and good customer testimonials.
+Pick a company with positive feedback and good customer testimonials.

 The best times of the year to have an HVAC inspection are during the spring and fall.
 Technicians are often less busy during these times, which makes it easier to get an appointment.
 This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.